TeselaGen/openVectorEditor/README.md

 ```
 open ./nwb.config.js
-comment in whatever module you want to have linked locally (ve-range-utils, ve-sequence-utils, bio-parsers, teselagen-react-components)
+comment in whatever module you want to have linked locally (@teselagen/range-utils, @teselagen/sequence-utils, @teselagen/bio-parsers, teselagen-react-components)
 you'll need to have that module cloned down from github on your machine's file system for this to work
 ```